|Welcome Zoom Room Jamboard Textbook Lectures Calculator|

 I also recommend a nice video series is by Stephen Chew of Samford University that discusses study skills in general.

-During remote terms the Math Resource Center, Tutor Central, other LCC tutoring centers, and the college computer support all work together offering online Zoom help using the Lane Support Hub, which uses this Zoom room.
+During remote terms the Math Resource Center, Tutor Central, other LCC tutoring centers, the college computer support, and many other student support offices all work together offering online Zoom help using the Lane Support Hub, which uses this Zoom room.

 The Math Resource Center is the free tutoring center located in the first floor of building 16.
 It offers not only tutoring but also help using calculators, a quiet study room, a computer study room, and a place to check out the DVDs provided by textbook publishers.